 When committing to the award, students can expect:

 - Qualified Mountain Leaders to prepare students for their forthcoming expeditions supported by college staff at all levels.

 - The College provides all equipment in regards to tents, rucksacks, Trangia stoves and training using Memory Map in route card design for all expeditions.

-- The Award adventure starts by logging onto e-DofE, a web-based logbook where all of their experiences are recorded.
+- The Award adventure starts by logging onto e-DofE, a web-based logbook with all experiences recorded.

-- The Award allows pupils the opportunity to upload all their activities and information once an enrollment form is returned.
+- The Award allows pupils to upload all their activities and information with a completed enrollment form.

 What is a Duke of Edinburgh Award?

 Aged 16-24 and at college or university?
 Do your DofE!